 A clause in a tenancy agreement entitling the tenant to take an away-going crop does not entitle the tenant to retain possession of any part of the land against the landlord after the determination of the tenancy, but imports a licence to the tenant to enter the land for the purpose of taking the crop1.
-Where, however, custom applies to the tenancy and the tenant is entitled by custom to the away-going crop and is bound to repair fences, he may be entitled also to actual possession of the land on which the crop is growing until the crop
+Where, however, custom applies to the tenancy and the tenant is entitled by custom to the away-going crop and is bound to repair fences, he may be entitled also to actual possession of the land on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.